apache/incubator-wayang/README.md

 ### SGD

-**Description.** This app implements the stochastic gradient descent and batch gradient descent algorithms.
-Both are regression techniques from the area of supervised machine learning, that can learn some linear function given example input and outputs.
+**Description.** This app implements the stochastic gradient descent algorithm.
+SGD is an optimization algorithm that minimizes a loss function and can be used in many tasks of supervised machine learning.
+The current implementation uses the logistic loss and can thus, be used for classification.
 As many other machine learning techniques, SGD is a highly iterative algorithm.

 **Running the app.** To run the app, launch the main class:
 ```java